NLnetLabs/domain/README.md

 ```

 *Note:* The resolver that is part of this crate only does DNS lookups.
 If
-you want to lookups according to your system’s configuration, for instance
+you want to perform lookups according to the system’s configuration,
-by also looking at the local hosts file, consider using the
+including things such as looking at the local hosts file, consider using the
 [netdb](https://github.com/partim/netdb) crate instead.